Skip to content

 Stock Up on Over-the-Counter (OTC) Items

-Many everyday health products, such as pain relievers,Β first aid supplies, and even feminine products, are FSA-eligible.
+Many everyday health products, such as pain relieversfirst aid supplies, and even feminine products, are FSA-eligible.
 Stocking up on these items before the year-end can be a smart move.

 Explore Vision and Dental Expenses